12+ no-sew DIY Christmas pillows to make with covers and stencils!

 I do not sew.
 And I do not buy new pillows.
-But I do purchase new pillow covers that I use with existing pillow inserts, which makes all the difference in the world for cost, storage, and customization!
+However I do purchase new cotton pillow covers to create custom pillows that I use with existing pillow inserts, which makes all the difference in the world for cost, storage, and customization!

 - saves storage space